Anylsite/anyl-wallet/CONTRIBUTING.md

 Please do not change the build/CI configuration without discussing the issue with the team.
 This also applies to any requirements or additional libraries.

-## License
+## Any contributions you make will be under the Apache-2.0 Software License
-By contributing, you agree that your contributions will be licensed under its Apache-2.0 License.
+In short, when you submit code changes, your submissions are understood to be under the same [Apache-2.0 License](https://choosealicense.com/licenses/apache-2.0/) that covers the project.
+Feel free to contact the maintainers if that's a concern.

 ## References
 This document was adapted from the open-source contribution guidelines for [Facebook's Draft](https://github.com/facebook/draft-js/blob/a9316a723f9e918afde44dea68b5f9f39b7d9b00/CONTRIBUTING.md)